dlu-ch/dlb/doc/usage.rst

  - Place all input files (that are only read by tool instances) in a filesystem tree in the :term:`working tree` that is not modified by tool instances.

-   This is not required, but good practice.
+   This is not required but good practice.
-   It also enables you to use operating system specific possibility to protect the build against accidental changes of input files.
+   It also enables you to use operating system specific features to protect the build against accidental changes of input files.
    For example: Protect the input files from change by a transparent read-only filesystem mounted on top of it during the build.